 Script Value of Encoded Location Bits Transmitted by Beacon BCH Correct (✓) Required Value of Encoded Location Bits† 1.
 Turn on beacon ensuring that navigation is not provided to the beacon.
 Record the value of encoded location bits.
 Bits 108-132= Bits 108-132= 0FE0FF0 2.
 Keeping the beacon active, apply the following navigation data to the beacon: 0° 0 min 59 sec South, 0° 0 min 57 sec West.
 When the beacon transmitted message changes, record the new encoded location bits and the duration of time the beacon took to update.
-Bits 108 - 132= Bits 108-132= 1001000 Response time for beacon to transmit correct encoded location must be less than 62.5 sec.
+Bits 108 - 132= Number of seconds after providing navigation data that beacon transmitted the above encoded location information: Bits 108-132= 1001000 Response time for beacon to transmit correct encoded location must be less than 62.5 sec.

-For beacon models not capable of updating the encoded position data after beacon activation, use the modified procedure for test scripts 2-10, as follows.
+\ For beacon models not capable of updating the encoded position data after beacon activation, use the modified procedure for test scripts 2-10, as follows.
 Instead of keeping the beacon active and applying navigation data to the beacon, the test beacon shall be turned off and then, after the required navigation input is provided, the test beacon shall be turned on.